DominicThorpe/iridescent_compiler/README.md

 The iridescent programming language is a personal project designed to be run on the Iridium Computer Emulator.
 It is designed to be simple, yet powerful, with features such as strong, static typing, and immutable-by-default variables.
 Most of all, however, it is designed to be easy to write a compiler for, so that a computer scientist with even just a basic understanding of compiler principles can write one as a beginner's project.

+To run the project, use the following syntax:
+`cargo run <input filename> <output filename> <target flag>`

+The valid target flags are:
+  - `-mips` for MIPS
+  - `-x64` for x86-64
+  - `-ird` for the iridium computer

+Currently only MIPS is implemented, and x86-64 may or may not be developed.

+For example, the following is valid:
+`cargo run fibonnacci.iri output -mips`

+The input filename must have the `.iri` extension, and the output file will have the `.asm` file extension added automatically.

 ## Syntax